David Attenborough: Achievements, awards and recognition

 He roamed the globe and shared his discoveries and enthusiasms with his patented semi-whisper way of narrating.
 He talks like he's revealing secrets and draws you in using such simple language that he's instantly understood, making his sense of wonder infectious.
 And when he goes on site to share the screen with one of his subjects, it's magical.

 — —NPR review of Attenborough's Journey' Salutes The Broadcaster With A Passion For Nature.

 Attenborough's contribution to broadcasting and wildlife film-making has brought him international recognition.
 He has been called "the great communicator, the peerless educator" and "the greatest broadcaster of our time."
 His programmes are often cited as an example of what public service broadcasting should be, even by critics of the BBC, and have influenced a generation of wildlife film-makers.

+In 2024, Attenborough received the Stephen Hawking Medal for Science Communication from the Starmus Festival as a Special Lifetime Achievement recipient, recognising his contributions to public science communication through natural-history broadcasting.
+The medal was presented at Starmus VII in Bratislava, Slovakia, and was accepted on his behalf by Starmus co-founder Brian May.

 Honorary titles

-By January 2013 Attenborough had collected 32 honorary degrees from British universities, more than any other person.
-In 1980, he was honoured by the Open University, with which he has had a close association throughout his career.
+By January 2013, Attenborough had collected 32 honorary degrees from British universities, more than any other person.
+In 1980, he was honoured by The Open University, with which he has had a close association throughout his career.
 He has honorary Doctor of Science degrees from Durham University (1982) and the University of Cambridge (1984) and honorary Doctor of Philosophy degrees from the University of Oxford (1988) and Ghent University (1997).

 In 2006, the two eldest Attenborough brothers returned to their home city to receive the title of Distinguished Honorary Fellows of the University of Leicester, "in recognition of a record of continuing distinguished service to the University."
 David Attenborough was previously awarded an honorary Doctor of Letters degree by the university in 1970 and was made an honorary Freeman of the City of Leicester in 1990.
-In 2013 he was made an Honorary Freeman of the City of Bristol.
+In 2013, he was made an Honorary Freeman of the City of Bristol.
 In 2010, he was awarded Honorary Doctorates from Nelson Mandela Metropolitan University and Nottingham Trent University.

 Attenborough has received the title Honorary Fellow from Clare College, Cambridge (1980), the Zoological Society of London (1998), the Linnean Society (1999), the Institute of Biology (Now the Royal Society of Biology) (2000), and the Society of Antiquaries (2007).
-He is Honorary Patron of the North American Native Plant Society and was elected as a Corresponding Member of the Australian Academy of Science.
+He is Honorary Patron of the North American Native Plant Society, a Patron of the Museum of Richmond and was elected as a Corresponding Member of the Australian Academy of Science.